-For Pamela, and millions of middle-income Americans like her, a payday loan is an option for helping her stay afloat until her next paycheck comes in.
+For Pamela, and millions of low and middle-income Americans like her, a payday loan is an option for helping her stay afloat until her next paycheck comes in.

 * Pamela is a persona based on Know Your Borrower: The Four Need Cases of Small-Dollar Credit Consumers, a report from the Center for Financial Services Innovation, and insight directly from LendUp borrowers.

 When choosing a lender, Pamela has two options.
 Traditional payday lenders and the potential pitfalls that come with them, or LendUp.